Department of Health and Social Care

 Delivery is directed and guided, being designed to meet the needs and experience of learners who may not yet be ready to work with the full confidence and levels of autonomy normally expected at Level 4.
 Delivery of modules will therefore be through directive and interactive sessions, seminars and tutorials.
 Group work and workshop methods are also utilised.
 Learning will be additionally supported through the Virtual Learning Environment (VLE), and independent study.

-Teaching and learning strategies have been selected to compliment the concepts being delivered, for example, digital skills workshops and library based research tasks, discussion, debate, writing and speaking to a range of specialist and non-specialist audiences.
+Learning and teaching strategies have been selected to compliment the concepts being delivered, for example, digital skills workshops and library-based research tasks, discussion, debate, writing and speaking to a range of specialist and non-specialist audiences.
 The Foundation Year is intended to develop a strong learning community amongst the cohort but also to create a sense of institutional identity and a growing sense of subject community.
 The programme seeks to engender a sense of individual learner’s ‘belief in self’ and also belief that they are academic, with a true entitlement to be members of a HE community of learners.

 Throughout the year, learners work with their tutor to set and review personal targets so that they can clearly track their development across the year and avoid feeling overwhelmed by the level at which they will be required to work at on entry to their degree studies.

-The Student Engagement Facilitator in the Centre for Enhancement in Learning and Teaching (CELT) will work closely with the Foundation Year learners to ensure they are engendered as members of the Bishop Grosseteste University community.
-Collectively, the modules support all of Bishop Grosseteste University’s Graduate Attributes and embed transferrable skills for employability.
+The programme team will work closely with the Foundation Year learners to ensure they are engendered as members of the Bishop Grosseteste University community.

 The Foundation Year equips learners with the necessary skills to be autonomous and effective HE learners.
 Skills developed during the Foundation Year programme will be utilised and consolidated throughout undergraduate study and beyond, be that further study and/or employment.